 Promoting your project

-If you are successful in receiving a grant from the Cory Community Fund, we will publish details of your project and how we have supported it on our website.
-We may visit and may request photos from you.
-We may also ask that we feature your project on other materials and channels, such as our LinkedIn page, Twitter or in our Annual Review.
+If you’re successful in receiving a grant from the Cory Community Fund, we will publish details of your project and how we’ve supported it on our website, and may request photos from you.
+We may also ask that we feature your project in other materials, such as our LinkedIn page, Twitter or our Annual Report.

 We encourage you to share the good news too, and to keep telling everyone about the difference your project is making to your community.
-If you would like to use our logo on your communications, you can get it touch with us.
+If you’d like to use our logo on your communications, you can get it touch with us.